 Dalì's later years were not his best.
 But he nonetheless had a massive influence on art and culture.
 He popularized Surrealism, taking the snobby rarified air out of art.
 He influenced fashion (think Lady Gaga).
 Dalì influenced a wave of Pop Art and Conceptual artists like Jeff Koons and Damian Hirst.

-Highlights & Tour of the Dalì Theater and Museum in Figueres
+Highlights and What To See at the Dalì Theater and Museum in Figueres

 With over 1500 pieces of art, the Dalì Theater and Museum is the largest collection of works by Salvador Dalí.
 It's nothing if not fun and weird.

 The museum was concocted as a way to win over the citizens of Figueres, who generally thought Dalì was crazy.
 Gala didn't want him to open a museum in Figueres.
 She aspired to Madrid or Paris.
 But in a rare schism, disagreed and persisted with his vision.

 Built between 1961-74, Dalì helped design the eccentric museum himself.
 He said "I want my museum to be a single block, a labyrinth, a great surrealist object.
 It will be a totally theatrical museum.
 The people who come to see it will leave with the sensation of having had a theatrical dream."